William Hallett Greene: Enlistment in the Signal Corps

 Greene applied to the U.S. Signal Corps but was initially rejected, as they did not accept any black members at that time.
 His case was taken up by the then-president of City College, General Alexander Webb, who wrote to Secretary of War Robert Todd Lincoln on behalf of Greene.
 Lincoln agreed that Greene deserved a place in the Signal Corps but faced strong opposition from Brigadier General William Hazen, Commanding Officer of the Signal Corps.
 Hazen's opposition rested on the convention (approved by Congress) that black soldiers could only serve in four regiments, two in the cavalry and two in the infantry.
 After Lincoln overruled Hazen's interpretation of this convention, Greene was accepted into the U.S. Signal Corps as its first African-American member.
 He had received a high score on the Corps' competitive entrance exam.

 Greene served under conditions of duress in Pensacola, Florida, before being transferred to Rochester, New York.
+Frederick Douglass mentioned the plight of Greene in his speech Great Britain’s Example is High, Noble, and Grand: An Address Delivered by Frederick Douglass on August 6, 1885, stating "A recent illustration of the force of this prejudice is that of the young man refused admission to the U.S. Signal Service corps until admitted by command of Robert Lincoln, then secretary of war, and but a few days since again refused by the officer at Pensacola, after having been detailed for service from Fort Myer, and having arrived at Pensacola for the purpose of entering upon his duties."

 In 1887, only a few years after he enlisted, Greene was unfairly yet dishonorably discharged from the Corps after a series of disputed claims regarding his behavior and character.
 He later changed his name and moved to New Orleans, Louisiana to start a new life with a new identity to escape the pain and dishonor brought to him at the hands of the military during Jim Crow.